shaniquah/shaniquah/README.md

 ### Creativity
-Ability to approach tasks with new bright ideas and creative solutions Expertise in makeup artistry, perfumery, music and cosmetology
+Ability to approach tasks with new bright ideas and creative solutions Expertise in web interface styling, design planning and UI/UX design

 ## Education